adampaseltiner/kickstarter-analysis/README_FINAL.md

   The main take away from the above chart is this: the mean campaign goal (as indicated by the 'x') shows that the average goal is around $4000, however, that is higher than the outliers for the amounts pledged.
 Additionally, half of the campaign goals are $2000 or less, which falls in (or near) the 3rd quartile of amounts pledged, which would indicate a high degree of success in that range.

   ### Challenges and Difficulties Encountered
-Overall, the steps taken above was a rather familiar data analysis process for me, since I work with Excel often and am rather familiar with the formulas, charts and tables that we used.
-However, what was challenging for me at times was remembering that several of the open tabs had formulas and/or filtered data that affected other tables or charts, and needing to go back and clear them/alter them in order for my results to come back accurately.
+Overall, the steps taken above were a rather familiar data analysis process for me, since I work with Excel often and am rather familiar with the formulas, charts and tables that we used.
+However, what did prove challenging for me at times was remembering that several of the open tabs had formulas and/or filtered data that affected other tables or charts, and needing to go back and clear them/alter them in order for my results to come back accurately.

 ---

 ## Results